willemt/pytest-asyncio-cooperative/README.rst

 Timeouts
 --------

 Tests are automatically cancelled after a timeout of 120s.
-You can change this with the `--asyncio-task-timeout` option.
+You can change this with the `--asyncio-task-timeout` option or by adding an `asyncio_task_timeout` entry to your `pytest.ini` file.

 Maximum Asynchronous Tasks
 --------------------------

 Sometimes you want to limit the number of tasks running concurrently.
-You can set a maximum with the `--max-asyncio-tasks` option.
+You can set a maximum with the `--max-asyncio-tasks` option by adding a `max_asyncio_tasks` entry to your `pytest.ini` file.